 Nutrition facts for Powerade Serving size 8 fl oz (about 1 cup) Fat 0 Sodium 100 mg 4% Potassium 24 mg 1% Carbohydrates 19 g 6%

-I visited my local store and bought a bottle of Fruit Punch flavored Powerade.
+In the United States, I visited a store and bought a bottle of Fruit Punch flavored Powerade.
 It was the regular kind: not the zero-calorie kind.
-It lists high-fructose corn syrup on its ingredient list.
-I live in the western United States.
+It had high-fructose corn syrup.

-One article in The New York Times provides guidance about sports drinks like Powerade and Gatorade.
-The author states that sports drinks are only needed for top athletes and during very long periods of exercise.
+Water.
+An article in The New York Times provides guidance about sports drinks like Powerade and Gatorade.
+Sports drinks are only needed for top athletes and during long workouts.

 Sports drinks serve a purpose among elite athletes and those who exercise for long periods.
 But for those who exercise at a moderate intensity for an hour or less, water is probably the better choice.The Claim: For Better Hydration

 Diet soda.
 Medical research finds that the more of these artificially sweetened drinks, like diet soda, we drink, the more fat we gain.